The Crew

 PhD Students

 Mr Francesco Vicentini: Francesco completed his BSc (2019) and MSc (2022) in chemistry at the University of Rome “La Sapienza”.
 In his thesis project he focused on asymmetric organocatalysis to synthesize spiro-oxindole derivatives.
 He joined Gobbo group in 2022 as a PhD student, working on photosynthetic protocells capable of water-splitting induced by solar light.
 The project is part of the PLANKT-ON program, in collaboration with Prof. Marcella Bonchio (UniPD), Prof. Maurizio Prato and ENPHOS s.rl.
+As part of his PhD studies he joined the research group of Prof. Wuge Briscoe at the School of Chemistry of the University of Bristol (UK) from Jan – Jun 2025.

 Email: francesco.vicentini@phd.units.it